 Women who are pregnant or nursing should not use essiac.

 Visit this page for more information on essiac tea side effects.

 Essiac tea, or Ojibwa tea, is rooted in Native American medicine, specifically, from the Ojibwe tribe in Canada.
 The reason we know about it today is because of a Canadian nurse named Rene Caisse.
 In the mid 1920’s Rene was working as head nurse at a hospital in Ontario.
 The story goes that one day she noticed scar tissue on an elderly patient and when she inquired about it, the woman told her it was from breast cancer, but it had been healed by a recipe given to her by an ojibwe medicine man.
 This was amazing to Rene because back then cancer was a virtual death sentence.
 The woman was almost 80 years old and the cancer never came back.
 She told Rene the names of the herbs she used.
 Over a year later, Rene learned that her aunt had cancer in her liver and stomach and had only a few months to live.
 Rene talked to Dr. R.O.
 Fisher, her aunt’s doctor, about the herbal tea and he agreed to try it since there was nothing else he could do for her.
 Rene’s aunt went on to live another 21 years after being deemed untreatable by the medical community.
 Word spread about her aunts miraculous recovery and soon, doctors were asking to try her tea on other hopeless patients.
 Many recovered and even among the worst cases, the tea improved their conditions enough to ease their pain and allow them to live several months longer than doctors expected.
-Rene went on to open a clinic where she treated thousands of people with her tea free of charge.
+Rene went on to open a clinic where she treated people for whatever they could afford to pay.

 On October 27th, 1926, 8 doctors signed a petition to the Department of Health asking that Rene be given opportunity to officially research and prove the effectiveness of this tea.